TEAMMATES/teammates/docs/ide-usage.md

       You should see a module with your project root directory name being checked.
 Click `OK`.
    1. Go to `File → Project Structure... → Modules`.
       Click on the `teammates` module, then under `Sources`, click on the `build` folder and click `Excluded` and then `OK`.
-   1. You should see a dialog box with the message:\
+   1. You should see a dialog box with the message: `Framework detected: Google App Engine Standard framework is detected.`.\
-      `Frameworks detected: Google App Engine, Web, JPA frameworks are detected in the project`.\
-      **OR**\
-      `Frameworks detected: OSGi, Google App Engine, Web, JPA frameworks are detected in the project`.\
-      Click `Configure` and ensure that only `Google App Engine` and `JPA` frameworks are shown, otherwise make sure you have excluded the `build` folder in your `teammates` module.
+      Click `Configure` and ensure that only the `Google App Engine Standard` framework is shown, otherwise make sure you have excluded the `build` folder in your `teammates` module.
 Then click `OK`.
 	  > If you missed the dialog box, go to `View → Tool Windows → Event Log`.
         You should see the same message as the dialog box, click `Configure` and then `OK`.